Tuesday, June 11, 2024

 About a year ago exactly a local Audubon Society, of which I am a member, had an exploratory meeting to discuss a name change for the group.
 The group had a long history with the name Audubon Society and, now, because of all that has come to light about John James Audubon - enslaver, theft of the work of others, fraudulent bird documentation, disparaging language related to his colleagues, etc. and most importantly, in the interest of diversity, equity and inclusion in the university town where the organization exists, the Society leadership wanted to change the organization's name.
 Those assembled gave a near unanimous vote to proceed toward this goal.
 I voted for the change as well and did not give it another thought.
 That is until I read a New York Times article, Is Social Justice for the Birds?
 Audubon Attemps an Answer by Clyde McGrady, Aug.
 7, 2023.

 The article was quite good and, as NYT articles go in the era of woke, it tried to be equal to both sides.
-I noticed that, in addition to the discussion of the lack of participation in birding by people of color, it had managed to sneak in a reference to ageism as in “... but it was all old white folks," said one birder of color.
+I noticed that, in the discussion of the lack of participation in birding by people of color, it had managed to sneak in a reference of racist ageism as in “... but it was all old white folks," said one birder of color.
 The comments were excellent and, as I recall, weighted nearly 1/2 and 1/2 to each side.
-I changed my mind on the issue, but the local Audubon Society exists in a liberal bubble and I knew the name change would be approved.
-I also voted in favor of the change.
+I changed my mind on the issue, but my local Audubon Society exists in a liberal bubble and I knew the name change would be approved.
+I voted in favor of the change.

 There were many early North American ornithologists who preceeded J.J.
 Audubon.
 I hesitate to call these early birders ornithologists; they were actually bird hunters, bird describers and some were also bird illustrators.
 Perhaps they are more accurately described as naturalists and Kaufman uses both descriptors about equally.
-To name just a few: Mark Catesby, William Bertram, Alexander Wilson and, believe it or not, even Thomas Jefferson.
-This is not an exhaustive list.
+To name just a few: Mark Catesby, William Bertram, Alexander Wilson and, believe it or not, even Thomas Jefferson receives recognition.
+By far this not an exhaustive list.
 On a new continent and in a new country being explored by ornithologists and naturalists, imagine all of the birds new to Europeans.
 Ultimately, Kaufman's main focus is on Alexander Wilson and Audubon.
-Wilson was a Scot and Audubon was French, probably born in the West Indies, but that part of his biography is unclear.
-Audubon met Wilson in 1810 and, although Kaufman does not exactly describe it this way, their meeting set up a rivalry from the get go.
+Wilson was a Scot and Audubon was French, probably born in the West Indies, although that part of his biography is unclear.
+Audubon met Wilson in 1810 and their meeting set up a rivalry from the get go.
 When Alexander Wilson died in 1813 at the age of 47, Audubon continued to compete with him.
 It was a race to see, collect, describe and name North American birds.

 No question about it, John James Audubon was a scoundrel (my own mild-seeming description of the man) and Kenn Kaufman never turns away from this.
 Whenever necessary he faces it head on.
 He's never dismissive, cruel or political, but he gives us the full measure of the man.